U.K. Professional Clients

-Company startup with a shareholders' agreement for overseas clients: once your limited company has been constructed and established, you will want to ensure adequate protection for all its shareholders, particularly if shareholders are located in different countries.
-We, at Coddan, stress the importance of executing shareholders' agreements, especially for overseas clients, as a convenient and effective way of regulating private company relations.
+Company formation with a shareholders' agreement for non-UK resident clients: once your company has been constructed and established, you will want to ensure adequate protection for all its shareholders, particularly if shareholders are located in different countries.
+We, at Coddan, stress the importance of executing shareholders' agreements, especially for overseas clients, as a convenient and effective way of regulating company relations.

 A shareholders' agreement can manage the expectations of stockholders, for instance, by preventing misunderstandings between any parties in relation to rights on transfer of shares, corporate governance and shareholders' obligations.
 The circumstances for requiring a shareholders' agreement may vary from entity to entity, but an agreement should always be considered when there are two or more shareholders in a corporation.

-If a shareholding is not split equally amongst the partners, while all the parties agree to play a full role in the management of the private company, a majority shareholder can have very wide powers, and can act without consent of the other stockholders, and vote to appoint or remove directors, or to issue more shares, effectively reducing existing shareholders' ownership of the organisation.
+If a shareholding is not split equally amongst the partners, while all the parties agree to play a full role in the management of the company, a majority shareholder can have very wide powers, and can act without consent of the other stockholders, and vote to appoint or remove directors, or to issue more shares, effectively reducing existing shareholders' ownership of the organisation.
 A shareholders' agreement is a useful instrument to prevent the misuse of voting power, to protect the minority shareholders against the power of the majority.